Access the Settings dialog box

 With the CSV file created, you can open it in a spreadsheet app to easily view all the variable properties.
 This can be especially helpful for troubleshooting behavior differences between different systems or drawings.

 I hope you found reading this post as valuable as I found writing it.
 Suddenly those 900+ system variables and user preferences are a lot less intimidating!
-Join me next time as our BricsCAD Journey leads us to another unique and powerful dialog box… Customize!
+Join me next time as we wrap up the BricsCAD Classic part of our Journey.

 A quick overview of Heidi’s Journey